decentralized-identity/bbs-signature/draft-bbs-signatures.md

 a function that returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point_to_octets.

 - hash\_to\_curve\_g1:
-a function that meets requirements set out in [@!I-D.irtf-cfrg-hash-to-curve].
+A cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].

 - dst: Domain separation tag used in the hash\_to\_curve\_g1 operation